mehackit/sonic-pi-workshop/_exercises/01-introduction/01-introduction.md

 Try different values.
 Write for example `play 50` or `play 70`.
 How does the sound change?

-Now try to write `pley 60` and click on the play icon.
+Now try to write `pley 60` and click run.
 What happens?

 > This is an example of a bug in your code.
 In later activities, if the error panel displays text you will know that you have a bug that you need to fix.
 It could be that you have misspelt a word like `play`.